ITWorks-Sales/DataCollector/README.md

 # Chrome Extension (built with TypeScript + React)

-> This project is a boilerplate project to allow you to quickly build chrome extensions using TypeScript and React.
+> This project helps collect message data and download it in form of csv file.

 ## Building